COUPON – Save $50 on any Leesa with code NAPLAB50.

 Motion Transfer Test

-The Leesa has extraordinarily low motion transfer.
+The Leesa has extremely low motion transfer.
 In fact, it’s the 4th lowest motion transfer we’ve tested to date, only outperformed by the Nectar Premier Copper, Douglas (Canada only), and Tempur Cloud (UK only).

 Max.
 Acceleration